-In a single ward election, your team doesn’t need to be huge to have a great chance of success.
+In a single ward election, your team doesn’t need to be huge to win.
 Just sharing the load between a few committed people will make victory achievable and the process a lot more fun.

 The basic core team should include: